dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 Obviously, this approach sounds absurd.
 Over time, the number of transactions would grow without bound, and the processing power required to compute the totals would become intolerable.
 To make this scheme work forever, we would need infinite storage and infinite processing power.

-But perhaps we don’t have to make the scheme work forever.
+But perhaps we don't have to make the scheme work forever.
 And perhaps we have enough storage and enough processing power to make the scheme work for the reasonable lifetime of the application.

 This is the idea behind event sourcing.
 2 Event sourcing is a strategy wherein we store the transactions, but not the state.
 When state is required, we simply apply all the transactions from the beginning of time.
 Of course, we can take shortcuts.
 For example, we can compute and save the state every midnight.
 Then, when the state information is required, we need compute only the transactions since midnight.

-2『时间溯源，做一张术语卡片。』——已完成
+2『时间溯源，做一张术语卡片。』 一一 已完成

 Now consider the data storage required for this scheme: We would need a lot of it.
 Realistically, offline data storage has been growing so fast that we now consider trillions of bytes to be small — so we have a lot of it.